oTToCar-MD/uavcan-stm32-cubehal-base/README.md

             });
   ```

+* **Custom Datatypes**
+  Add files to the custom_datatypes folder.
+Read up on how to write DSDL files on the uavcan legacy page.

 See [AN4013](https://www.st.com/resource/en/application_note/dm00042534-stm32-crossseries-timer-overview-stmicroelectronics.pdf) for an overview of the various kinds of timers used in STM32 microcontrollers and specific timer numbers and types in the device families.